 A student may choose to reveal specific information about the nature of his/her disability, and may do so directly, or can provide written consent for the Coordinator to communicate with a faculty member.

-What are the typical “reasonable accommodations” provided for students with disabilities at Felician College?
+What are the typical “reasonable accommodations” provided for students with disabilities at Felician University?

-The “reasonable accommodations” most commonly afforded students with disabilities at Felician College are as follows:
+The “reasonable accommodations” most commonly afforded students with disabilities at Felician University are as follows: